Updating your theme

 - If you change the ID of a setting, then the setting in the current theme will be considered as removed and the new setting will be added with the default value.
 This provides a poor merchant experience and should be avoided.

-- If you change the type of a setting, then the merchant's current setting values may be invalidated and reset to the default value.
+- If you change the type of a setting, then the merchant's current setting values might be invalidated and reset to the default value.

 Theme versions help merchants easily identify which theme they have, so that they can determine which features are available, or if there are more recent versions to update to.